 The third Work Package within the RIT 2021 project is focusing on strengthening the innovation support system around the space industry.
-This WP is managed by Emil Svanberg, Director of Innovation Management at LTU Business.
-Arctic Business incubator (ABI), who also is running ESA BIC Sweden, the Swedish space incubator connected to ESA (European Space Agency) is an important project partner contributing to Work Package three.
+This WP is managed by Joakim Norman, Project and Innovation Management at LTU Business.
+Arctic Business incubator (ABI), who also is running ESA BIC Sweden, the Swedish space incubator connected to ESA (European Space Agency) is an important project partner in this WP.

 The aim is to strengthen innovation capabilities and growth of regional SMEs in the space industry in order to develop the space region.
 Focus is on collaboration with academia, the business sector and public actors, including both up- and downstream applications.
 The work package will establish an innovation system where the parties collaborate and build knowledge and innovation capabilities.
 It will also work with packaging of commercially sustainable services and products derived from research and innovation.
 The main target groups of the work package are existing SMEs, academia and innovative team/start-ups.